-In the TIC SCAN chromatogram, extract a background subtracted MS spectrum for each integrated peak.
+In the TIC SCAN chromatogram, extract an MS spectrum for each integrated peak (as configured in the method under Extraction > Spectrum > MS).

 These MS spectra are automatically set as MS reference spectra in the Compounds > Spectra method section.

-If a library has been selected in the method, conduct the search for each MS spectrum, and use names of the best library matches as compound names.
+If a library has been selected in the method under Spectral Analysis > MS Library Search, conduct the search for each MS spectrum, and use names of the best library matches as compound names.

-The TIC SCAN signal is added as a compound signal to the compound table.
+Either TIC SCAN or base peak EIC signal is added as a compound signal to the compound table (depending on the For scan-only data, add/update compounds on).
 The compound name is either the best library match or created from the retention time, for example peak@1.001min.
-The TIC SCAN is set as the signal for all compounds.
-EIC signals are available in the drop-down list.

 For SIM or SIM/Scan data: